-7.6 DER Interconnection Transformers & Grounding
+7.6 DER Interconnection Transformer Protection & Grounding

 The grounding of DER shall be of sufficient size to handle the maximum available ground-fault current.
 This grounding system shall also be designed and installed to limit step and touch potentials to safe levels.
+The DER transformers configuration will determine the eligibility, protection, and grounding requirements.

-7.6.1 Wye-Wye Transformation
+7.6.1 Wye-wye (Yy) Transformations

-For a wye-wye transformation, both the primary and secondary sides of the transformer shall be grounded.
+For a Wye-wye transformation, both the primary and secondary sides of the transformer shall be grounded.

-7.6.2 Wye-Delta Transformation
+7.6.2 Wye-delta (Yd) Transformations

-For wye-delta transformer configurations, the wye side shall be grounded.
-Otter Tail requires high side voltage monitoring to sense the loss of a phase on the primary side of the transformer.
-The IC shall also address zero-sequence injections into Otter Tail's Area EPS from the grounded wye winding.
-All supplemental documentation shall be provided to Otter Tail for review.
+For Wye-delta transformer configurations, the Wye side shall be grounded.
+Otter Tail Power requires high side voltage monitoring to sense the loss of a phase on the primary side of the transformer.
+The IC shall also address zero-sequence injections into Otter Tail Power's Area EPS from the grounded Wye winding.
+All supplemental documentation shall be provided to Otter Tail Power for review.
+Ground source issues for the DER connected to the delta side also need to be addressed.

-7.6.3 Delta-Wye Transformation
+7.6.3 Delta-wye & Delta-delta (Dy or Dd) Transformations